 Benefits of Audiobooks for All Readers

-Audiobooks have traditionally been used in schools by teachers of second-language learners, learning-disabled or -impaired students, and struggling readers or nonreaders.
-In many cases, audiobooks have proven successful in providing a way for these students to access literature and enjoy books.
+Audiobooks have traditionally been used with second-language learners, learning-disabled students, and struggling readers or nonreaders.
+In many cases, audiobooks have proven successful in helping these students to access literature and enjoy books.
 But they have not been widely used with average, avid, or gifted readers.
 This article lists the benefits of audiobooks for all students.

 I love listening to audiobooks.
 I share my enthusiasm with teachers, parents, students, family members, and anyone else who will listen.
 Many rejoice right along with me in their merits.

 But, at other times, my enthusiasm is met with comments such as "That's not really reading, is it?" or "I won't let my students listen to audiobooks because that's cheating."
 Listening to books is certainly different from reading books, but is it cheating?
 Does listening to audiobooks count as reading?